-- PhD Candidate, American Studies, University of Maryland College Park
+- PhD, American Studies, University of Maryland College Park

 - MFA, MA, Community Arts, Maryland Institute College of Art